Project Details

 Overview: The goal of my laboratory is to elucidate mechanisms that control the dynamics of cell membranes, with special emphasis on their role in neuronal function.
 My studies on membrane recycling at synapses highlighted the importance of the chemistry of bilayer lipids - phosphoinositides in particular - in the control of membrane traffic.
 These studies were the starting point for my long-term focus on phosphoinositides in neurons and non-neuronal cells, an area of research that we continue to pursue.
 These studies, in turn, made us interested in the mechanisms that control membrane lipid homeostasis.
 Work by our and other labs has shown that vesicle-independent lipid transport at contacts between organelles is far more important in this control than previously appreciated.
 The endoplasmic reticulum (ER) is the site where most membrane lipids are synthesized.
 Traffic of lipids from the ER to other membranes, and return of their hydrophobic catabolic products to the ER for metabolic recycling, occurs in part via vesicular carriers along the secretory and endocytic pathways.
 However, this traffic occurs in parallel with non-vesicular mechanisms mediated by Lipid Transport Proteins (LTPs) that extract lipids from bilayers and deliver them to other membranes while harboring them in hydrophobic cavities.
 Many of these proteins also function as membrane tethers, holding the ER in proximity of another membrane as they transport lipids.
 Transfer of lipid via LTPs at membrane contact sites operates in all neuronal compartments, as the ER reaches even the most distal branches of axons and dendrites.

-Until recently, we had worked primarily on LTPs that act at ER-plasma membrane contact sites, including the Extended-Synaptotagmins and TMEM24, a protein selectively enriched in neurons.
-More recently we have started to work on LTPs that function at contact between the ER and either mitochondria or endosomes/lysosomes, such as VPS13 family proteins and PDZD8.
-VPS13 family proteins (4 in mammals) are of special interest, as mutations in each of them lead to neurodevelopmental or neurodegenerative conditions, including a Huntington-like disease (neuroacanthocytosis, mutations in VPS13A) and Parkinson’s disease (mutations in VPS13C).
+Until a few years ago, we had worked primarily on LTPs that act via a shuttle-like mechanism at membrane contact sites.
+These proteins typically comprise modules that can accommodate only one or few lipids in their hydrophobic cavities.
+These modules are connected by linker regions to domains or motifs that tether the two membranes and are thought to shuttle back and forth between them.
+More recently, we helped identify LTPs that function by a bridge-like mechanism at membrane contacts sites and we have embarked in a systematic functional characterization of some of these proteins.
+These LTPs, collectively called bridge-like lipid transport proteins (BLTPs), have a rod-like structure and harbor a hydrophobic groove that run along their length in which phospholipids are thought slide from one membrane to another.
+The founding members of this protein family are the four VPS13 proteins which are of special interest in neuroscience, as mutations in each of them lead to neurodevelopmental or neurodegenerative conditions, including a Huntington-like disease (neuroacanthocytosis, mutations in VPS13A) and Parkinson’s disease (mutations in VPS13C).
 The special impact of these mutations on brain regions involved in the actions of drugs of addiction (the striatum and dopaminergic neurons) make this topic particularly relevant to the scope of NIDA.
 Further elucidating the properties, mode of action and function of these proteins are main priorities of our lab for the future.
-A collaboration with the laboratory of Karin Reinisch (a structural biologist, Yale Department of Cell Biology) has suggested that VPS13 family protein transfer lipids by a completely novel mechanisms (tunneling lipid from one membrane to another), making these studies of special interest.

 Proteomic Analysis of the Impact of Nicotine and THC on Extracellular Vesicle Signaling